 Android: Firebase Credentials

-This guide is for developers implementing OneSignal in an Android application for distribution on the Google Play App Store.
+This guide is for developers implementing OneSignal in an Android mobile application for distribution on the Google Play App Store.
 This guide should not be used for Web Push.

 A Google Service Account is a special type of account from Google that applications use to make authorized calls to a variety of APIs, including Firebase Cloud Messaging APIs.
 For more details, see Google's own documentation on Service Accounts.
 In order to send push notifications to Android devices, you will need a Service Account to generate a private key for OneSignal to utilize.